hiteshzope2/Advanced-SQL-Project-Spotify-Data-Analysis-Using-SQL/README.md

 - **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
 - **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)

-## How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
-2. Set up the database schema and tables using the provided normalization structure.
-3. Insert the sample data into the respective tables.
-4. Execute SQL queries to solve the listed problems.
-5. Explore query optimization techniques for large datasets.

 ---